EriEriel/NVIM_config/README.md

 My **Neovim configuration** built on top of **LazyVim starter**.

-This config keeps most of LazyVim’s sane defaults while adding a few more feature like Harpoon and autu complete for HTML/CSS.
+This config keeps most of LazyVim’s defaults configuration while adding a few more feature like Harpoon and auto complete for HTML/CSS etc.

 ---